Top 10 Worst NFL Players of All Time

 Never really got a chance after one not-great season.
 He needed a second chance to maybe revive his career.

-Blair Richard Walsh, born on January 8, 1990, is an American football placekicker who is currently a free agent.
+Blair Richard Walsh, born on January 8, 1990, is an American former professional football placekicker.
 He played college football at the University of Georgia and was selected by the Minnesota Vikings in the sixth round of the 2012 NFL Draft.
-He has also played for the Seattle Seahawks.
-Walsh... read more
+He also played for the Seattle Seahawks.
+Walsh is well known... read more

 You had one job: complication featuring Blair Walsh missed field goals and extra-point attempts.

-Antonio Brown (born July 10, 1988) is a former NFL wide receiver who played nine seasons with the Pittsburgh Steelers before brief stints with the Oakland Raiders, New England Patriots, and Tampa Bay Buccaneers.
-He earned seven Pro Bowl selections and led the league in receptions, receiving yards, and... read more
+Antonio Brown, born July 10, 1988, is a former NFL wide receiver who spent his first nine seasons with the Pittsburgh Steelers before joining the Oakland Raiders, New England Patriots, and Tampa Bay Buccaneers.
+He earned seven Pro Bowl selections, led the league in receptions in 2014 and 2015, led it... read more

 This dude needs to chill with his anger issues.